mrdavid0614/mrdavid0614/README.md

 ## Hi there 👋

-Frontend Developer highly skilled in developing high-quality and user friendly web applications.
+Frontend Developer passionate about building new things with JavaScript and TypeScript.

 # Skills